stone-co/the-amazing-ledger/benchmarks/schema/account_version/README.md

 ```

 With a little of [column tetris](https://www.2ndquadrant.com/en/blog/on-rocks-and-sand/) we can see that reordering
-the columns gives us free 4 extra bytes for each entry :).
+the columns gives us free 4 extra bytes for each entry (yay).

 To use **HOT** updates, we should set a `fillfactor` lower than 100 (postgres default).
 In the end, we have this schema: